dashkite/kaiko/docs/reference/functions/debug.md

 ## Description

 Log a value for debugging purposes.
 Returns the value being logged, which allows `log` to be used as a combinator.
-Convenience for `log "error", value`.
+Convenience for `log "debug", value`.